valentina-s/SceneDB/README.md

 These instructions assume the videos are already in a Google Storage bucket called `escience_camhd`.

 To be able to read/write to Google Storage buckets, be sure you are authenticated.
-If you are using the [default service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances) and that service account has permission to access your bucket, then your instance will be sufficiently authenticated already.
+If you are using the [default service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances) and that service account has permission to access your bucket, then your instance terminal session will be authenticated already.

 The following command will take all the mp4 files in `gs://escience_camhd/files/RS03ASHS/PN03B/06-CAMHDA301/2016/04/04` and index them into the scenes specified in the `scene_bounds` table.